GraniteWMS/GraniteDocs/docs/integration/evo/sdk-provider.md

-# Evolution

-This document contains all of the information needed to set up and configure integration with Evolution.
-There are two parts to the complete integration solution:

-The [SDK Provider](#sdk-provider) is used by the Integration Service to map transactions performed in Granite to the relevant format for Evolution.

-The [integration jobs](#integration-jobs) are used by the [Scheduler](../scheduler/manual.md) to pull Evolution's documents, item codes, and trading partners into Granite.

-## SDK Provider
+# SDK Provider

 The Evolution SDK provider is responsible for mapping Granite transactions to the relevant format for posting to Evolution.
 It makes use of the Evolution SDK in order to post.

-### Setup
+## Setup

 1. Check the version of the Evolution SDK that is currently installed on the server.
 The SDK is usually found at `C:\Program Files (x86)\Sage Evolution`.
 Take note of the first two numbers of `Pastel.Evolution.dll` file version.

+    !!! note
-    **`Take Note`** If the SDK is not yet installed, please engage with the client's Evolution consultant - the SDK is required for Granite integration.
+        If the SDK is not yet installed, please engage with the client's Evolution consultant - the SDK is required for Granite integration.

 2. In the `Providers\Evo` folder, find the `EvoX.Y` folder matching the installed SDK version. `X.Y` must match the first two numbers of the installed SDK version.
 For example, if the installed SDK version is 7.20.0.14, you will take the files from the Evo7.20 folder